 If you need to get around while you’re on holiday, consider using public transport instead of hiring a car.
 In most popular tourist destinations, a specialist bus service is provided.
 If you’re unsure, ask at your hotel who would more than likely be able to provide you with the information.

 It is usually possible to purchase a weekly ticket, or a family pass, at a reduced rate to allow you to travel for the entire week.
 Try and avoid taking taxis if you can, these can be expensive.
 If you have to get a taxi, you may want to check the cost first on platforms like Uber if available locally, which will show the price before you travel.
 Alternatively, explore on foot whenever possible.
 You’ll be able to save money and get more of a feel for the local culture.

 Avoid Using Your Phone

 Many people consider being able to switch off their phone something of a novelty these days.
 However, reducing the amount of time you spend on your phone when you are on holiday could also help you to save money as well as help you to enjoy your holiday more.
-This is because data roaming costs and the cost of sending a text are usually elevated when you are outside of the UK.
-Some phone companies offer special deals for customers who are going on holiday, so it could be worth doing some research before you travel if you do want to stay connected why you are away.
+Don’t forget, data roaming costs and the cost of sending a text are usually elevated when you are outside of the UK.
+Some phone companies offer special deals for customers who are going on holiday, so it could be worth doing some research before you travel if you do want to stay connected as uploading that holiday snap on social media may cost you more than you think whilst you are away.

 Generic advice is not a service regulated by the Financial Conduct Authority.